 Although GIFs are widely used on bookmarking sites and social media, brand guidelines limit their use across websites.

 While JPEGs and PNGs were historically the optimal formats for your site’s photos, WebP is now favoured for speed performance thanks to its lossless and lossy compression.
 Developed by Google, WebP images can be compressed to a far smaller file size than the alternatives while still maintaining quality — so always use this format if possible.

 If not, JPEGs and PNGs are your next best options, but always compress — there’s more on that below.

 Change your file name

-Firstly, when you download your chosen image, update the name of the file.
-Google won’t understand DSC5483.jpg but it will comprehend something like la-sagrada-familia-barcelona.jpg.
-Include your main focus keyword or phrase at the beginning of the file name as that is what will be read first.
+Firstly, when you download your chosen image, update the file’s name.
+Google won’t understand DSC5483.jpg, but it will comprehend something like “la-sagrada-familia-barcelona.jpg”.
+Include your primary keyword or phrase at the beginning of the file name, as that will be read first.

-For an example of the importance of image file names, type ‘girl in a red coat’ into image search.
-The results will produce a wide variety of things — from Schindler’s List and Pretty Woman movie stills, to e-commerce product photos and snaps of Kate Middleton.
+For an example of the importance of image file names, try typing ‘girl in a red coat’ into image search.
+The results will produce a wide variety of things — from Schindler’s List (1994) and Pretty Woman (1990) movie stills to eCommerce product photos and snaps of Kate Middleton.

-Rename your images with correct and specific information for a chance of ranking — it’s better for users, machine learning and SEO best practice.
+Rename your images with correct and specific information for a chance of ranking — it’s better for users, machine learning and SEO best practices.